AnthonyHoudaille/AnthonyHoudaille.github.io/_pages/awsec2.md

 3. The third explain you how to install apache Spark and how to configure it
 4. The last one show you how to have a Master resilience thanks to Zookeeper

-Of course, you can rise the number of Master nodes and Slaves nodes.
-The process will be the same as I explain.
+Of course, you can increase the number of Masters nodes and Slaves nodes.
+In this case, you just need to addapt your configuration files.

 {% include base_path %}